-- Solid wood and other products extracted from forests (Category 1), e.g., including wood from the forests and plantation for fuel (grow to burn), e.g., bamboo (except those with 100% traceability Forest Stewardship Council (FSC) - certified wood). - Primary products from crops used for food and/or energy (Category 2), e.g., direct combustion or biodiesel/bioethanol directly produced from 1st generation biomass such as corn, sugarcane, wheat, cassava, oil crops, switchgrass, jatropha, etc.
+- Solid wood and other products extracted from forests (Category 1), e.g., including wood from the forests and plantation for fuel (grow to burn). - Primary products from crops used for food and/or energy (Category 2), e.g., direct combustion or biodiesel/bioethanol directly produced from 1st generation biomass such as corn, sugarcane, wheat, cassava, oil crops, switchgrass, jatropha, etc.